Please note we have a new version of our custom variables and this guide is in the process of being replaced.

 - In the white navigation bar on the left of the page, click on Custom Variables

-- Click the green Add Variable button
+- Click the blue Add Variable button

 - Type a Variable Name in the box.
 This is the text you want to appear in your survey link, naming the variable